Learn How to Use Chinese Keyboard with LTL Mandarin School

 Chinese Keyboard: Mobile Phone

-On any android, windows, or apple phone, you will be able to get yourself a Chinese keyboard by going into settings, keyboard, and adding another language to your keyboards.
+On any android, Windows, or Apple iPhone, you will be able to get yourself a Chinese keyboard by going into settings, keyboard, and adding another language to your keyboards.

 Different devices will have different keyboard interfaces, but they all work in similar ways.